tiagomelojuca/otclient-wiki/OTClient-Coding-Style.md

 ### Algorithms
 * Use high level classes like Rect, Point, std::string whenever is possible
+* Use high level APIs, for strings boost/algorithm/string and boost/regex is there
-* Make them readable and organized
+* Make algorithms readable and organized
 * Comment complex ones

 ### Pointers